dggasque/als_de_excercise/README.md

 I made the assumption that the `updated_dt` value was refering to the `modified_dt` column from the `con.csv` file.
 However, each of the three files had a `modified_dt` column that held different dates.

 Some of the `modified_dt` values precede the `created_dt` and will need to be cleaned.

-I have kept the original formating for missing values.
-They are designated by a 'NaN' string.